 The U.S. Department of the Treasury divided TARP funds into five major areas, which included:

 - $250 billion was dedicated to programs that stabilized banks ($5 billion of this was canceled)

 - $82 billion was set aside to bolster the auto industry ($2 billion of this was canceled)

 - $70 billion was to be used to support the American International Group (AIG) ($2 billion of this was cancelled)

 - $46 billion was committed to help Americans avoid foreclosure

 - $27 billion was dedicated to programs to restart credit markets

-One major criticism of TARP centered around bonuses that were paid to top executives at a time when their companies required bailout funds.
+One major criticism of TARP centered around executive compensation and the bonuses that were paid to top executives at a time when their companies required bailout funds.